Some Things to Know about Tango

 - It’s not necessary to have a good “sense for rhythm”.
 Tango is open to each dancer’s own musical interpretation and you are allowed to dance very, very slowly.

 - It’s not necessary to be young, skinny, in good shape, and beautiful.
 It’s not usually portrayed in advertising, but the reality is that more than half of the people dancing tango globally are over 50 and do not have any prior dance experience or fitness regime.
-Tango appeals to professionals and intellectuals who feel the need for something social and physically expressive, and to people from many different backgrounds who just do not like small talk.
+Tango appeals to professionals and intellectuals who feel the need for something social and physically expressive, to engineers and programmers who are very analytic, and to people from many different backgrounds who just do not like small talk.

 - Tango is a safe environment in which the context of connection is highly structured: nonconsensual touch is forbidden, and people part respectfully and sweetly after about 15 minutes of dancing.